 - Peroneal tendonitis

-- Drop foot (in more severe cases), and
+- Drop foot (in more severe cases)

-- Ankle arthritis (late sequelae)
+- Ankle arthritis (later in life)

 - The Peroneus Brevis is weaker than the Tibialis Posterior muscle.
 This leads to a greater inward pull of the foot (inversion).